Tyne Tunnel Tolls

 Tyne Tunnels vehicle tolls

-or articulated vehicle with tractor height less than 2 meters and trailer height less than 3 meters
+or articulated vehicle with tractor height less than 2 metres and trailer height less than 3 metres

-with more than 2 axles and height greater than 2 meters
+with more than 2 axles and height greater than 2 metres

 |Please Note: Copper coins are not accepted or exchanged for payment of tolls.|